 With the soft crooning of French singers in your ears, you’ll finally start to feel that your love of French is being reciprocated.

-There are many diverse musical albums out there which are just lovely to listen to—and there’s something out there to suit your personal tastes, I promise.
-These albums aren’t just for fun, thought.
-They can also help you improve your French language skills!
+There are many diverse French music albums out there that are just lovely to listen to—and there’s something out there to suit your personal tastes, whether you like pop, soul, rock, ballads…

 Quelqu’un m’a dit — Carla Bruni